odys-z/hello/docsphinx/lectures/lect02/digit-electro.rst

     BUFFER  NOT  AND  NAND  OR  NOR  XOR  XNOR

-- Logrism
+- Logisim

 Prerequisite: Java JDK

-1. download *Logrism* at `sourceforge <https://sourceforge.net/projects/circuit/>`_
+1. download *Logisim* at `sourceforge <https://sourceforge.net/projects/circuit/>`_

 2. run (suppose java program in your PATH, and in the downloaded folder)::

     java -jar logisim-generic-2.7.1.jar

-where *logrism-generic-2.7.1.jar* is the downloaded file.
+where *logisim-generic-2.7.1.jar* is the downloaded file.

 3. create a circuit, try the logic.